AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

 ### Step 1.
 Create a CSP Nonce Variable

-Successfully create a CSP Nonce Variable that can be used within your Google Tag Manager configuration by completing the following steps.

-You can create a CSP Nonce Variable that can be used within your Google Tag Manager by importing the variable configuration or manually configure the variable.
+You can create a CSP Nonce Variable that can be used within your Google Tag Manager by importing the variable configuration or configuring it manually.

 #### Import the variable configuration